hharryyf/gdl2qbf/README.md

 # gdl2qbf
 A converter from two-player zero-sum turn-taking GDL to QBF, [the paper](submission-final.pdf) is attached.
 Only the best-performed dependency-based quantification method is supported.

 The experiments in the paper can be found in archive/.
-Note that the code in archive/ was rewritten for readibility purposes.
+The code in this directory is basically a cleaner version of the code in archive/.

 ## Description